fkyprianou/deved-platform/content/blog/en/build-an-interactive-voice-response-menu-using-node-js-and-express.md

 outdated: false
 replacement_url: ""
 ---
-Build an Interactive Voice Response Menu using Node.js and Express

 ## Introduction

 The [Vonage Voice API](https://developer.vonage.com/en/voice/voice-api/overview) is the easiest way to build high-quality voice applications in the Cloud.